atlemagnussen/backslash-site/vitepress/docs/posts/linux/kvm-qemu-virt.md

     bridge_fd 0
 ```

 Or if you are using systemd network.
-Create these 3 files instead of the one you have
+Create these 3 files in `/etc/systemd/network/`

 `25-br0.netdev`